arras-energy/gridlabd-old/docs/Install/Docker.md

 gridlabd               latest              398e452f9a01        2 days ago          1.56GB
 ~~~

-If the repository `gridlabd` is listed, then gridlabd will use the docker instance instead of the current installed version.
+If the repository `gridlabd` is listed, then gridlabd will use the docker image instead of the current installed version.

+Note: the `gridlabd --docker` command uses a the `docker tag` command to indicate which image is active.
+If an tag image named `gridlabd` is present, that image will be used instead of the local installation.

 ## Image clean-up